telvarost/HauntedSands-StationAPI/README.md

 # HauntedSands StationAPI for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that adds new sand types for the October 2025 Halloween modding event.
+A StationAPI mod for Minecraft Beta 1.7.3 that adds new sand types, graves, and lost souls.
+- Special thanks to DRAGON-STUDIO and HorrorSoundsAsWav over on Pixabay for the mob sounds!
+- Credit to K1W1XD and Mimihanne for the skins used to make the lost soul entity.
 - Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!
 - All features can be enabled/disabled through [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) as well.